BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Conditions-List.md

   canHearBandit: "npcdistance bandit 22"
 ```

-## Is npc at location
+## Is NPC at location

 __Context__: @snippet:condition-meta:independent@
 __Syntax__: `npclocation <npc> <location> <distance>`
-__Description__: Whether the specified npc is at the specified location within the specified radius.
+__Description__: Whether the specified NPC is at the specified location within the specified radius.

 | Parameter  | Syntax   | Default Value          | Explanation          |
 |------------|----------|------------------------|----------------------|